Skip to main content.

 W.E.B.
 Du Bois, Dusk of Dawn, pp. 67-8.

-From these lines, it becomes clear that Du Bois emerged from the incident with a greater awareness of the limits of his "scientific," data-driven approach, as well as of the larger stakes of any future work he might do.
-The violence brought about by centuries of white supremacy, Du Bois then realized, demanded a different scholarly charge: not an emphasis on any particular methodology, but instead a broader attempt to describe "the truth."
-Thus when Du Bois turned to the Paris Exhibition in several months' time, it was this "truth—the experience and effects of living within, and continually resisting, a racist regime—that Du Bois sought, through the charts and the photographs together, to put on public display.
+From these lines—which Du Bois echoes in an autobiographical audio interview recorded in 1961—it becomes clear that he emerged from the incident with a greater awareness of the limits of his inductive, data-driven approach to advancing knowledge, just as he registered the heightened stakes of pursuing that knowledge and communicating it to the public.
+The violence brought about by centuries of white supremacy, Du Bois realized at that moment, demanded a different epistemological charge: not an adherence to any particular method, but instead a broader attempt to describe “the truth.”
+Thus when Du Bois turned to the Paris Exhibition in several months' time, it was not facts or data, but instead this “truth”—the experience and effects of living within, continually resisting, and thriving in spite of a racist regime—that Du Bois sought to give visual form.
+He did this through the charts and the photographs that he installed together on the walls, and in the presence of the Black Codes on the bookcases below.

 A nested circle chart resembling a bull’s-eye that shows the valuation of all taxable Black-owned property in Georgia between the years 1875-1900.
 The innermost circle is black with white numbering that shows, in 1875, the valuation of taxable Black-owned Georgian property was $5,393,885.
 The ring surrounding the black circle is brown and shows the valuation of taxable Black-owned property in 1880 was $5,764,293.
 The next outermost ring is thicker and blue, indicating an increase in taxable property in 1885 to $8,153,390.
 An even thicker yellow ring surrounds the blue, showing $12,322,003 in 1890.
 The second outermost ring is smaller and gray and indicates the valuation in 1895 to be $12,941,230.
 The final outermost circle is red, similarly thin, and shows that the valuation of all taxable Black-owned property in Georgia in 1899 reached $13,447,423.
 The circle chart is drawn so that each ring has a protruding triangle or point that reaches inward to the 1870 black center.
 With each overlapping circle, the intrusive triangles become thicker and are overlaid by the other rings’s colors, creating a hypnotic effect as if each circle is being torn back to reveal the black center, emphasized by each triangle’s jagged edges.